 Information regarding the Covid-19 vaccination is being constantly updated – see www.nhs.uk/covid-vaccination

-If you have an enquiry about the COVID vaccination, you can now leave a message with the new COVID Vaccinations Hotline (0161 912 1299).
-The hotline will be monitored by NHS Trafford CCG colleagues who will aim to answer all enquiries within 24 hours.
+- If you have an enquiry about the COVID vaccination, you can leave a message with the COVID Vaccination Hotline (0161 912 1299).
+The hotline will be monitored by NHS Trafford CCG colleagues who aim to answer all enquiries within 24 hours.